We may get commissions for purchases made through links in this post. Thanks for the support! 👍

 4. BMW X5

 If you are on the hunt for a great luxury SUV that does not have a CVT transmission, you are in luck!
-Not only does the X5 not have a CVT, BMW does not use it for any of their SUV products.
+Not only does the X5 not have a CVT, but BMW does not use it for any of its SUV products.

-The X5 has fantastic driving feel, and is extremely luxurious.
-You would be hard pressed to find a more well-rounded SUV on the market, CVT or not.
+The X5 has a fantastic driving feel and is highly luxurious.
+You would be hard-pressed to find a more well-rounded SUV on the market, CVT or not.

 5. Nissan Armada

-While the shift points may not be as seamless as a CVT, the 7-speed automatic is more than capable of getting the job done, and is much more durable.
+While the shift points may not be as seamless as a CVT (because the CVT doesn’t have shift points), the 7-speed automatic is more than capable of getting the job done and is much more durable.

 What is the difference between an automatic and a CVT transmission?